-It was fear that shot 19 year-old Renisha McBride in the face with a 12-gague shotgun after she crashed her car in a rich Detroit neighbourhood and knocked on a door asking for help.
+It was fear that shot 19-year-old Renisha McBride in the face with a 12-gauge shotgun after she crashed her car in a rich Detroit neighbourhood and knocked on a door asking for help.

-It was fear that shot 17 year-old Travyon Martin when he walked home after buying Skittles and iced tea.
+It was fear that shot 17-year-old Trayvon Martin when he walked home after buying Skittles and iced tea.

-It was even fear that apparently partially justified Oscar Pistorius shooting Reeva Steenkamp through the door of the toilet.
+It was even fear of black people that apparently partially justified Oscar Pistorius shooting Reeva Steenkamp through the door of the toilet.

 The fear of black people is completely understandable though.

 Fed on a diet of news coverage and Hollywood saturated and in violent black criminals, and starved of daily personal contact with normal black people, a person can hardly be blamed for subconsciously harbouring the idea that a black face is a dangerous face.